Time-asymptotic propagation of approximate solutions of Schr\"odinger equations with both potential and initial condition in Fourier-frequency bands: Potentials in bounded Fourier-frequency bands

+In this case, the support of $\widehat{V}$ is contained in a symmetric interval centred on the origin; hence we have especially $a = -b$. \end{enumerate} \end{remark}

-To illustrate the above Condition ($\mathcal{P}_{l,[a,b]}$), we construct a family of admissible potentials which are approximately localized in space in an interval centered at a point $x_0 \in \R$ with arbitrary precision if $(b-a)$ is sufficiently large.
-This is a direct consequence of Lemma \ref{1.5-LEM1}.
+To illustrate the above Condition ($\mathcal{P}_{[a,b]}^k$), we construct a family of admissible potentials.
+It is noteworthy that any element of this family is approximately localised in space around a given point with arbitrary precision.
+This is a direct consequence of a more generic result stated in Lemma \ref{lem:localisation_fourier}; see Section \ref{sec:appendix}.